-Add style and functionality to your 9.7-inch iPad Pro with these 15 cases
+Add style and functionality with the best iPad Pro 9.7 cases

-The iPad Pro is an excellent tablet, but if you want to keep the aluminum body and display in pristine condition, you’re going to need a proper case or cover.
+The iPad Pro 9.7 is an excellent tablet, but if you want to keep the aluminum body and display in pristine condition, you’re going to need a proper case or cover.
 You may also be on the hunt for a keyboard, or a case that allows you to use your tablet while in landscape mode.
-Well, thankfully, these 9.7-inch iPad Pro offer as much functionality as they do protection.
+Well, thankfully, the best iPad Pro 9.7 cases offer as much functionality as they do protection.
 Peace of mind is rarely as easy to come by.

-More: Whip out your Apple Pencil and try out the 20 best iPad Pro drawing apps
+You may also want to check out the best iPad accessories and some handy iOS 11 tips and tricks.

 Otterbox Defender Series Case ($68)

 If you’re seeking 360-degree protection for your iPad Pro, then the Otterbox Defender Series should make your shopping shortlist.
 It’s a bulky case that consists of three distinct layers.
 This ensures that angle of your tablet is covered, which, in turn, translates to rugged drop protection.
-There are also port covers to keep dust and debris out, and if you open it up, you’ll find that it works well as a landscape stand.
-There’s even a special slot to securely stow your Apple Pencil.
-There are accurate cut-outs for your phone’s camera and speakers, however, the built-in screen protector can interfere with the Apple Pencil.
+There are also port covers to keep dust and debris out, and if you open it up, you will find that it works well as a landscape stand.
+There is even a special slot to securely stow your Apple Pencil.
+There are accurate cutouts for your phone’s camera and speakers, however, the built-in screen protector can interfere with the Apple Pencil.

 Buy one now from: